Easy-to-read medicine information about calcium supplements – when are they used, how to take them safely and possible side effects.

-What are calcium supplements prescribed for?
+When are calcium supplements used?

 - Bolland MJ, Avenell A, Baron JA, Grey A, MacLennan GS, Gamble GD, et al. Effect of calcium supplements on risk of myocardial infarction and cardiovascular events: meta-analysis.
 BMJ 2010;341:c3691